Ok, this is not your mom’s corned beef…

 An integrated gauge or weight allows the internal pressure to build up in a very controlled manner.
 When at the recommended pressure, a pressure canner will operate 30 degrees warmer than its water-bath cousin.

-The 240-245 Fahrenheit (115-118 Celsius) temperatures of a pressure canner are used at specific canning times, as developed by food preservation specialists, to preserve meats and other low-acid foods safely.
+The 240-245 Fahrenheit (115-118 Celsius) temperatures of a pressure canner are used at specific canning and cook times, as developed by food preservation specialists, to preserve meats and other low-acid foods safely.

 Disclosure: if you visit an external link in this post and make a purchase, I may earn a commission.
 Read my full earnings disclosure here.